Bohemond III of Antioch: Family

 Bohemond's first wife, Orgueilleuse of Harenc, was first mentioned in charters issued in 1170, suggesting that Bohemond married her in or before that year.
 She was last mentioned in February or March 1175.
 She was the mother of Bohemond's two eldest sons, Raymond and Bohemond.

 Bohemond's second wife, Theodora (whom the Lignages d'Outremer mentioned as Irene) was a relative of the Byzantine Emperor Manuel I Komnenos.
 Historian Charles M. Brand identifies her as the daughter of Manuel's nephew, John Doukas Komnenos.
 According to the Lignages d'Outremer, Theodora gave birth to a daughter, Constance, who was not mentioned in other sources.

 William of Tyre described Sibylla, the third wife of Bohemond, as a witch who "practised evil magics" to seduce Bohemond.
 Michael the Syrian stated that Sibylla was a whore.
-Her sister was the wife of Bohemond's vassal, the lord of Burzey.
-Bohemond and Sibylla's daughter, Alice, became the wife of the wealthy Lord Guy I Embriaco of Jabala.
+Her sister was the wife of Bohemond's vassal, the lord of Burzey, and Ali ibn al-Athir described this sister as a spy who was "in correspondence with Saladin and exchanged gifts with him."
+Bohemond and Sibylla's daughter, Alice, became the wife of the wealthy Lord Guy I Embriaco of Gibelet.
 William, the son of Bohemond and Sibylla, may have been named for William II of Sicily.
 In his fourth marriage, Bohemond married Isabella of Farabel, with whom he had Bohemond of Botron, who married Isabelle, heiress to the Lordship of Botrun.